Cell Phone Carriers & the FCC:

 August 21, 2013

 See also this item on potential liability from radiation exposures from cell sites, published today in the Claims Journal.

-Three years ago, Louis Slesin, the editor of Microwave News, published a short article on the risks of working on rooftops near active RF antennas in SafetyRep, a newsletter of the New York Committee for Occupational Safety & Health (NYCOSH).
+In 2010, Louis Slesin, the editor of Microwave News, published a short article on the risks of working on rooftops near active RF antennas in SafetyRep, a newsletter of the New York Committee for Occupational Safety & Health (NYCOSH).
 A copy can be downloaded here, the RF article begins on p.3.